NiallMac/Montara/README.md

 # Montara
-Plans for a new image simulation pipeline, based on conversations at Port Montara.
+Plans for a new photometric galaxy survey image simulation pipeline, based on conversations at Port Montara.